 If you wish to know more, I suggest you click here and read the reasons and what do they mean.
-I have explained in detail and I am sure it will be helpful for you.
+I have explained it in detail, and I am sure it will be helpful for you.

 Here is how you write section 4 in the letter:

 In the fifth part of the letter, you have to give a practical and logical explanation for why you should be granted Poland’s National Employment Visa.
 This section is the most important part of the letter, so you have to make sure you give a proper explanation.